deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 <video controls style="width:560px; max-width: 100%;"><source src="https://merlinux.eu/webxdc-realtime-148.mp4" type="video/mp4"></video>

-In the following sections, we provide technical details about "Pixel" and highlight a few other first realtime apps that are available through the [webxdc app store](https://webxdc.org/apps/).
+In the following sections, we provide technical details about this little "Pixel app" and highlight some other first realtime apps that are available through the [webxdc app store](https://webxdc.org/apps/).

 ## Pixel app is small, offline-first and realtime